EMDR can help you work through what still feels heavy and guide you back to a calmer place within you.

 ➺ Effectiveness

-Many clients feel a quick improvement in their symptoms after starting EMDR therapy.
-Sometimes, just one or two sessions can make significant progress.
+Many clients feel a quick improvement after starting EMDR therapy.
+Sometimes, just two or three sessions can make significant progress.

 An EMDR session typically proceeds as follows: